Bruno Georges Pollet: Memberships, awards and invitations

-Research and Teaching
+Research and teaching

 His research field covers a wide range of areas within electrochemistry, electrochemical engineering, electrochemical energy conversion and sonoelectrochemistry (use of ultrasound in electrochemistry).
 This includes the development of new energy materials (storage of hydrogen, electrolyzer, fuel cells, batteries and supercapacitors); water treatment / disinfection; demonstrators and prototypes.
 He pioneered the use of ultrasound in the area of hydrogen science and technology.
 Since 1995, he has worked closely with the chemical engineer, Professor Jean-Yves Hihn (Marie and Louis Pasteur University) in the area of sonoelectrochemistry.
 In their 2007 paper in the Journal of the Electrochemical Society, they proposed an equation as a tool for sonoelectrochemical research, known as the "Pollet-Hihn equation".
 During his time in the UK, he worked for several companies that include Johnson Matthey on fuel cell components and testing.
 He also worked closely with the British physicist and Fellow of the Royal Society, Kevin Kendall who both co-founded the University of Birmingham Centre for Hydrogen and Fuel Cell Research.
 In 2010, together with Kevin Kendall FRS, he developed the first Master and PhD programmes with integrated studies in hydrogen, fuel cells and their applications under the £5.5m UK Engineering and Physical Sciences Research Council Doctoral Training Centre that included the University of Birmingham, the University of Loughborough and the University of Nottingham.
-He is a member of several international academic journals' editorial boards, e.g. the International Journal of Hydrogen Energy (Elsevier), Current Opinion in Electrochemistry (Elsevier), Hydrogen (MDPI) and Johnson Matthey Technology Review (previously known as Platinum Metals Review).
+He is a member of several international academic journals' editorial boards, e.g. the International Journal of Hydrogen Energy (Elsevier), Current Opinion in Electrochemistry (Elsevier), Hydrogen (MDPI), Transformative Energy and Johnson Matthey Technology Review (previously known as Platinum Metals Review).
 According to ResearchGate, Bruno G. Pollet has over 400 publications that include peer-reviewed articles, conference articles, book chapters and authored/edited books.
-According to Google Scholar, his works have been highly cited (more than 19,000 times), with an h-index of 67 as of November 2025.
-According to the prestigious list published by Stanford University and the Scopus database, which brings together 9 million scientists, Bruno G. Pollet is among the 2% of most cited research experts across the planet in 2021, 2022, 2023 and 2024.
+According to Google Scholar, his works have been highly cited (more than 20,000 times), with an h-index of 72 as of September 2026.
+According to the prestigious list published by Stanford University and the Scopus database, which brings together 9 million scientists, Bruno G. Pollet is among the 2% of most cited research experts across the planet in 2021, 2022, 2023, 2024 and 2025.
+Bruno G. Pollet is often contacted by the media regarding his research work on hydrogen.